Asset-Based Loans & Mortgages

 How to Get an Asset-Based Loan

 To secure an asset-based loan or mortgage, you must apply with a lender.
-To apply for the loan you will need to identify the assets you will offer as collateral and submit any requested documentation.
+To apply for the loan you will need to identify the assets you will use to qualify and submit any requested documentation.
 Once the lender performs an initial review of your application and determines that you are a good candidate for an asset-based mortgage, they will present you with a preview offer and require you to make a preliminary commitment before they perform a complete review of your assets.
 Once your assets are fully audited, you will receive your approval and funding for your loan.

 What is Considered an Asset for a Loan?

-The types of liquid assets that can be used as collateral n are checking accounts, savings accounts, certificates of deposit (CDs), money market accounts, mutual funds, stocks, and bonds.
-While in most cases several assets will be needed for collateral, there may be instances where a single asset will suffice.
+The types of liquid assets that can be used as collateral are checking accounts, savings accounts, certificates of deposit (CDs), money market accounts, mutual funds, stocks, and bonds.
 In some cases, asset statements alone may be used by high-net-worth individuals for qualification.

 Most importantly, the assets presented for your loan must be easily convertible into cash.